 What if I told you that you may be able to save a few pennies while helping the planet?
-If the idea appeals to you, then let me show you some simple ways to reuse some of the trash at home that just may come in handy as well as keep you smiling and even, perhaps, more organized from what you will gain.
+If the idea appeals to you, then let me show you some simple creative ways to reuse some of the trash at home that just may come in handy and as well as keep you more organized from what you will gain.

 How many times have you thrown away the plastic liner bag inside a cereal box?
 However, what I like to do is use it when separating a package of chicken breasts or legs.
 I wrap each breast individually in wax paper first and then stick them in a cereal liner bag before depositing in my zip-lock freezer bag.
 This allows me to reuse the zip-lock bag again for meat once the chicken is needed and the wax paper and cereal liner bag are tossed.

 Another great way to reuse trash at home like that cereal liner bag is to wrap sandwiches in like you would wax paper.

 Used Styrofoam or paper coffee cups are just the perfect size to start seedlings in.
 The same thing goes for yogurt or cottage cheese containers for planting seeds indoors to get them going.
 When preparing to plant seeds, you may also find using plastic containers that may have held mushrooms, especially for groupings for things like basil, jalapeno pepper, lavender, etc. works out wonderfully for this purpose.